mikkokotola/webcodingforbeginners/README.md

 ![Sympa superwoman](./pics/SYMPA_superwoman.jpg)

-# #mimmitkoodaa MOOC by Sympa
-{:.no_toc}

 # Contents
 {:.no_toc}

 * Table of contents will be inserted here when this markdown is built by Jekyll {:toc}

 Welcome to the amazing world of web coding!
-On this MOOC by Sympa we will build a simple web app that can visualize population graphs for different countries.
+On this **#mimmitkoodaa MOOC by Sympa** we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the course first.

 # Technical stuff about the course
 ## Time requirement for the course